dpieterse/match2SSO/README.md

-# match2SSO
+# Match2SSO
 Python code to match **single** telescope detections to **known solar system objects** based on their **position**.
 To keep the matching accurate, only **known objects with small orbital uncertainties** are used in the matching.
 The maximum allowed uncertainty is set in _set_match2SSO.py_.
 Asteroid matching is done by default.
 Comet matching is only done when ```include_comets = True``` (in the settings file).

-_match2SSO_ was created for the [MeerLICHT](http://www.meerlicht.uct.ac.za/) & [BlackGEM](https://astro.ru.nl/blackgem/) telescopes.
+_Match2SSO_ was created for the [MeerLICHT](http://www.meerlicht.uct.ac.za/) & [BlackGEM](https://astro.ru.nl/blackgem/) telescopes.
 The code is available as a Python script.
-It's compatible with MeerLICHT's image processing software (BlackBOX & ZOGY) version 1.0.0 and up.
+It's compatible with MeerLICHT's image processing software (_BlackBOX_ & _ZOGY_) version 1.0.0 and up.
 Telescope specific parameters are specified in the settings file, so the code should be relatively easy to adapt to run on the data from other telescopes.

-_match2SSO_ makes grateful use of the [_lunar_](https://github.com/Bill-Gray/lunar) and [_jpl_eph_](https://github.com/Bill-Gray/jpl_eph) repositories that were written by Bill Gray under Project Pluto.
-The core of _match2SSO_ is [_astcheck_](https://www.projectpluto.com/astcheck.htm): a C++ script in the _lunar_ repository that matches detections to known solar system objects.
+_Match2SSO_ makes grateful use of the [_lunar_](https://github.com/Bill-Gray/lunar) and [_jpl_eph_](https://github.com/Bill-Gray/jpl_eph) repositories that were written by Bill Gray under Project Pluto.
+The core of _Match2SSO_ is [_astcheck_](https://www.projectpluto.com/astcheck.htm): a C++ script in the _lunar_ repository that matches detections to known solar system objects.

 ## Installation
 - Install Python (code was tested on Python 3.8.10) and C++
-- Create a new (software) folder to house repositories and files needed by match2SSO
+- Create a new (software) folder to house repositories and files needed by _Match2SSO_
 - Clone Bill Gray's _lunar_ repository to a software folder (https://github.com/Bill-Gray/lunar) and build the library & executables as described in this repository's README file.
 Also build _integrat_ by running ```make integrat```.
-- Add the lunar folder to PATH in your bash file
+- Add the _lunar_ folder to PATH in your bash file
 - Clone Bill Gray's _jpl_eph_ repository to the software folder (https://github.com/Bill-Gray/jpl_eph) and build the library & executables as described in this repository's README file.
-- Clone the match2SSO repository (preferably to the software folder).
+- Clone the _Match2SSO_ repository (preferably to the software folder).
 - Download JPL's DE ephemeris file to the software folder. (ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/)
 - Download MPC's Observatory codes list to the software folder. (https://www.minorplanetcenter.net/iau/lists/ObsCodes.html)
 - Adjust the settings in set_match2SSO.py to use the paths and parameters corresponding to your telescope, user and system.

 ## Input & output files
 #### Input
-_match2SSO_ runs on a FITS catalogue of detections.
+_Match2SSO_ runs on a FITS catalogue of detections.
 For MeerLICHT & BlackGEM, it is best run on the transient catalogues that were produced after difference imaging.

 Other input files that the software needs are mentioned above under "Installation".
-In addition, _match2SSO_ uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.
+In addition, _Match2SSO_ uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.

 #### Output
 - Solar Sytem Object (SSO) catalogue containing the matches between detections and known solar system objects (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns